What we do:

 What we do.

-Cruelty Prevention and the Benefit of Animals: Safeguarding the vulnerable by preventing cruelty, providing care, and strengthening the human–animal bond through education, medical assistance, and shelter.
+Cruelty Prevention and the Benefit of Animals: Partnering to safeguard vulnerable animals and strengthen the human–animal bond through education, medical care, and community-rooted approaches that prevent cruelty and promote long-term wellbeing.

-Environment: Preserving and restoring wilderness areas, waterways, and wildlife corridors to protect biodiversity, land connectivity, and expand environmental education and environmental programs/projects for underrepresented communities.
+Environment: Supporting place-based stewardship of wilderness areas, waterways, and wildlife corridors to protect biodiversity and land connectivity, while expanding environmental education and community-engaged conservation.

-Midwifery: Advancing Dorothea Lang’s vision of midwifery as a stand-alone profession by supporting education, advocacy, and maternal health services (in underserved groups) in the U.S. and internationally.
+Midwifery: Advancing Dorothea Lang’s vision of midwifery as a stand-alone profession by partnering with organizations that support education, advocacy, and community-rooted maternal health, with particular attention to underserved communities in the U.S. and internationally.

-Native American Indians: Focusing on children and youth education, and cultural sustainability through language, arts, and education while also supporting healing, peace, and justice for Native communities.
+Native American Indians: Focusing on cultural sustainability through language, arts, and education—partnering primarily with Native-led organizations, and with aligned institutions that support Native communities—through place-based approaches that also advance healing, peace, and justice.

 Where?